frdedynamics/robotics-lab-documentation/source/texts/course-specific/ros_build_custom_robot.rst

        :language: XML
        :caption: example code for skid steer drive controller plugin

-The parameters which needs adjusting are similar to the ones from the differential drive plugin, with the exception of having to reference four wheel joint names instead of two.
+The parameters which need adjusting are similar to the ones from the differential drive plugin, with the exception of having to reference four wheel joint names instead of two.

 .. _Controlling_Mobile_Platform: